Toyota, Mazda announce $1.6 billion plant for Huntsville, Alabama

 Two decades ago, Alabama spent an estimated $250 million to woo Daimler AG’s Mercedes-Benz to put an auto plant in Tuscaloosa, sparking the birth of auto production in the state.

-Alabama is also home to assembly plants operated by Honda Motor Co (7267.T) and Hyundai Motor Co (005380.KS).
-A Kia Motors Corp (000270.KS) assembly plant operates near the Alabama border in Georgia.
+Alabama is also home to assembly plants operated by Honda Motor Co and Hyundai Motor Co.
+A Kia Motors Corp assembly plant operates near the Alabama border in Georgia.

 Trump tweeted in March that he wanted “new plants to be built here for cars sold here.”
 Many automakers have announced expansions of facilities or new jobs but no other new U.S. auto plants have been announced.